Back to top

 Downsizing to a smaller home can help reduce your consumption.
 If there's no place to put it, you're much less likely to buy it.
 That means you may acquire less clothing, furniture and other goods.

-8. Reduce your stress
+7. Reduce your stress

 Typically, a smaller home means less responsibility, a smaller workload, and greater flexibility.
 Homeowners who have successfully downsized may feel happier and less stressed when they're no longer overwhelmed by the demands and responsibilities of a larger home.

-2. Changing furniture
+1. Changing furniture

-If you are downsizing you’re going to have less space, so you might have to make some tough choices when it comes to your things – the seven-seater lounge might need to be traded in for a two-seater sofa, for example.
-This can be an additional cost on top of the cost of moving your things to your new place.
+If you are downsizing it means there will be less space, so you might have to make some tough choices when it comes to your things – so the seven-seater lounge might need to be traded in for a two-seater sofa.
+On the flip side, it's a great opportunity to refresh and start your next chapter with furniture you love!

 2. Having to let go